jopohl/urh/ISSUE_TEMPLATE.md

 _Please use this template for bug reports.
-In case of a feature request, just delete everything and write as you like._
+If you have a feature request or question just delete everything and write as you like._
 ## Expected Behavior